advaitp/HOG_Human_Detection/readme.md

 The monocular camera inputs a stream of images, i.e., video, to our microprocessor.
 Every frame in the image will be converted into a feature vector by our custom-made HOG feature descriptor.
 The feature vector will be given as an input to our pre-trained custom-made linear SVM which will classify the features as Human and Non-Human.
 Further, if there is a human in the frame, the algorithm will calculate the distance of the human from the caddy based on the pixel location and pre-defined equations and assumptions.
 ![Technology](https://user-images.githubusercontent.com/77606010/137650666-c4d7e0d4-4021-4aa9-a76d-2000d07be1b2.png)

+## Risks and Mitigation:

+A  HOG  is  not  a  rotation  invariant  representation.
+This  means that  HOG  can  only  vectorize  features  of  images  within  a certain orientation range for object detection assignment.
+This can be corrected if we train images with different orientation.
+Monocular camera we have made calibration before implementing  while  comparing  the  given  distance  with  the calibrated  calculations  instead  we  can  use  depth  cameras  for more  accurate  results  like  Intel®  RealSense™ depth camera D435.
+HOG is not scale invariant we need to normalize the data to a particular scale to overcome this.
+Multiple  detection  boxes  get  created  during  detection  we  can use non max suppression to solve that problem.

 ## Standard install via command-line
 ```